 Use the Advanced search tab to search across all legislation on the website.

 This is the default.
 Type in one or two words from the document’s title in any order.
 As you type, a list of suggestions will appear.
-(Note that not-yet-in-force amendment legislation is excluded from this list of suggestions, but will still be included in Quick search results.)
+Titles that start with your search terms appear first, followed by other titles in alphabetical order.